skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 ## Confidence Factors

-A confidence rating system reflected the government’s confidence on whether a vendor will be able to successfully build the product based on the proposal submitted.
+A confidence rating system reflected the government's confidence on whether a vendor will be able to successfully build the product based on the proposal submitted.